Skip to main content

 Phonics learning step 4: decoding consonant clusters in CCVC and CVCC words

-Children will also learn about consonant clusters: two consonants located together in a word, such tr, cr, st, lk, pl.
+Next in the phonics learning journey, children will learn about consonant clusters: two consonants located together in a word, such tr, cr, st, lk, pl.
 Children will learn to read a range of CCVC words (consonant, consonant, vowel, consonant) such as trap, stop, plan.

 They will also read a range of CVCC words (consonant, vowel, consonant, consonant) such as milk, fast, cart.